yhkdev/Industry_Portfolio_Analysis/README.md

 **Goal**: Find if there are correlation between industries and economic indicators

-**Motivation**: To create a better portfolio out of the stocks I are invested in / have invested in before
+**Motivation**: To create a better portfolio out of the stocks I am invested in, or have invested in before

 ### Questions: